wilsontelab/agFree-docs/docs/44_job-file-templates/README.md

 your agFree pipeline execution history.

-In most use cases, we recommend using job files to make calls to agFree pipelines, although you can also call all agFree pipeline actions from the command line or within a bash script.
+In most use cases, we recommend using job files to make calls to agFree pipelines, although you can also call all actions from the command line or within a bash script.

-Note that agFree job file templates are broken down into pieces to introduce their concepts and structures.
+Provided agFree job file templates are broken into pieces to introduce their concepts and structures.
 In actual use, you may want to use composite job files that string calls to multiple pipelines together in a single file, [as described here](https://midataint.github.io/mdi/docs/job_config_files.html#multi-pipeline-job-files).

-To illustrate the relationship between job files and command line options, the following command lists all options for pipeline action `align genome`:
+To illustrate the relationship between job files and command line options, the following command lists all options for pipeline action `af align genome`:

 ```sh
 af align genome --help